Fleet Admiral Chester W. Nimitz

 Chester W. Nimitz was born on February 24, 1885 to parents Chester Bernhard Nimitz and Anna Josephine (Henke) in Fredericksburg, Texas.

-During the middle of 1942, Navy brass met to discuss war plans in the Pacific.
+On December 17, 1941 Admiral Chester W. Nimitz is appointed Commander Pacific Fleet.
+During the middle of 1942, Navy leadership met to discuss war plans in the Pacific.
 When arriving, PBY Catalina transporting Admiral Nimitz was lost landing and crashed into the sea with the pilot killed.
 Rescued by Lt.
 Sam Sherman who was the first to arrive at the scene of the crash and rescued Nimitz from the sea.
 Nimitz refused a blanket and a shot of brandy, and had Sherman to immediately order divers to recover his hat from the wreckage.
 Sherman thought this was strange, but followed his orders.
 When the hat was retrieved, Nimitz relaxed for the first time.
 Later on Guam, when Nimitz met then-Commander Sherman on Guam, he explained that his hat had a waterproof liner and inside were the top secret plans for the invasion of Guadalcanal.

-On December 14, 1944, the five star rank of Fleet Admiral was created and the next day U. S. President Franklin D. Roosevelt promoted Nimitz to Fleet Admiral then officially at a ceremony on December 19, 1944.
+On December 15, 1944, the rank of five star Fleet Admiral was established and the next day U. S. President Franklin D. Roosevelt promoted Nimitz.
+On December 19, 1944 the rank was officially bestowed during a ceremony.

 The hotel owned by his grandfather is today the Admiral Nimitz State Historic Site at the National Museum of the Pacific War (Nimitz Museum).